RcppCore/rcpp-gallery/_posts/2014-06-24-speed-chain-ladder-analysis.md

 author: Chibisi Chima-Okereke
 license: GPL (>= 2)
 tags: modeling armadillo
-summary: Demonstrates a speed-up of Chain Ladder analysis by calling C++ routines from R It uses both Rcpp and RcppArmadillo.
+summary: Speed-up of Chain Ladder analysis by calling C++ routines from R
 layout: post
 src: 2014-06-24-speed-chain-ladder-analysis.cpp
 ---

+The Chain Ladder method is an actuarial technique used for projecting incurred insurance claims to their ultimate loss values.
+The data exists as claims triangles where the claims for each accounting year increments down the rows and the claims for each development period increments along the columns.
+This claims triangle can be represented in a triangular upper matrix (along the anti-diagonal) and the Chain Ladder technique works by filling in the lower part of the matrix using ratios of claims in previous accounting years and development periods.

+In this example, we show how an implementation in R is sped up by calling an equivaluent implementation in C++ from R using the Rcpp interface.

 We start with the C++ code for carrying out the Chain Ladder calculation.